pantheon-systems/documentation/source/content/drupal-9.md

 ## Create a New Drupal 9 Site with Integrated Composer

-Join our early access program to test out both Drupal 9 and Pantheon native Composer support.
+Join our Early Access program to test out both Drupal 9 and Pantheon-native Composer support.

 1. [Fill out this form](https://docs.google.com/forms/d/1lahWKMT2VHXfr9hg15VIQY2Kn6z_j77o7Te6hZqsNgw) to get access to our “Drupal 9 Early Access” group.
 Once you are added, you will access to a new "Drupal 9 Early Access" site creation option.